alexbosy/spring-webflux-data-jdbc-demo/README.md

 #### 6. GET /customers?offset={:offset}&limit={:limit}

-Return a pageable list of customers (customer type is CUSTOMER) with specified offset and limit.
+Return a pageable list of customers (user type is CUSTOMER) with specified offset and limit.

 ##### Request example: